NoBlackBoxes/OtherBlackBoxes/si/README.md

 # SI Units

 Where do they come from?
+The Si units are a coherent system of units, which

 How are they defined?
+Each unit has a prescribed constant associated with it.
+These constants has an axiomatic numerical value when written with the SI unit, for each of these units the International Bureau of Weights and Measures has a prescribed technique for realising these units, though it expresses that any solution consistent with current physics understanding is also a valid method for deriving these units.

 ##
 the 7 base units and their corrosponding constants: